leeweiming3/tp/docs/UserGuide.md

 Format: `delete INDEX`

 ---

-> [!NOTE]
-> If INDEX provided is valid, a confirmation message would be displayed where the user would type **Y/N** to confirm the deletion.
+* If INDEX provided is valid, a confirmation message would be displayed where the user would type **Y/N** to confirm the deletion.
 If **Y** is selected, it will delete the candidate from the list and display the deleted candidate.
 If **N** is selected, it will display that the delete operation is cancelled.
-> Applications involving the candidate to delete will also be deleted.
+* Applications involving the candidate to delete will also be deleted.

 ---

 *Example* : `delete 3`